The 2021 grants round is now closed.

 Stage two – full application

 Full applications will be sent for peer review to external reviewers.
-The Research Committee will meet to consider the full application and peer review feedback.
-A final decision will be made by the Board of Trustees in April 2017.
+The Research Committee will meet to consider the full application and peer review feedback in March 2018.
+A final decision will be made by the Board of Trustees in April 2018.